opendatalu/datagouvlu-pages/pages/en/api-tutorial.md

 ## Examples

-All examples use [httpie](http://httpie.org) and [jq](http://stedolan.github.io/jq/) for ease of reading.
-You don't have to use these libraries for your code, they are just tools to better understand the API.
+The following examples use the following command line tools: [httpie](http://httpie.org) and [jq](http://stedolan.github.io/jq/).
+You can of course use this API with the tools or libraries of your choice.

 ### Check that httpie is working